kennyfraser/wp-sync-test/_pages/this-is-a-brand-new-page-page.md

 *   This is a Brand New Page.
 Page!
 *   This is a Brand New Page.
 Page!
 *   This is a Brand New Page.
 Page!
 *   This is a Brand New Page.
-Page!
+Page!!

 ..
 Interesting ...